-- To fulfil requirements for WPL (Work Place Learning) students must maintain accurate records of hours worked on farm. - For every 55 hours, students will complete one skills journal.
-4 skills journals will assist in earning students 2 units of competency and give the student full credit for their hours on farm. - A recording system will be provided. - Students will be responsible for recording their own details throughout the year.
+- To fulfil requirements for WPL (Work Place Learning) students must maintain accurate records of hours worked on farm - For every 55 hours, students will complete one skills journal.
+Four skills journals will assist in earning students 2 unit equivalents and give the student full credit for their hours on farm. - A recording system will be provided. - Students will be responsible for recording their own details throughout the year.